TIMMYG Studios

 },

-• The first alert in the array is triggered by the SGN button in-game
+• First alert triggered by SGN button in-game

-• Users with the dispatchNacId can trigger the first alert from in-game
+• Users with dispatchNacId can trigger first alert

 Custom Tones Configuration